nvidia-riva/sample-apps/virtual-assistant/README.md

 2. Setting up Riva services is a prerequisite as the various components of the application depends on the availability of those servies.
 The weather bot assumes the availablity of the following models at the Riva endpoint – ASR, TTS, NLP (weather domain intent & slot model).
 After you have the Riva services up and running, only then proceed with running this application.

-3. Python 3.8.
-Support for other Python versions will be added in a future release.
+3. Python 3.8 (Support for other Python versions will be added in a future release).

 4. [`virtualenv`](https://virtualenv.pypa.io/en/latest/) tool to create a Python environment.
 ```bash